cpj/winter-2012/weekly_instructions_and_projects/02_week_two/README.md

   - leaflet dependency files. [download leaflet](http://leaflet.cloudmade.com/).
   - skeleton css framework files [download skeleton]().
   - follow [this tutorial](http://leaflet.cloudmade.com/examples/quick-start.html) to get started.
-  - include a few paragraphs as a sort of news brief describing the location and topic you chose.
+  - include a few paragraphs as a news brief describing the importance of the location and topic you chose.
-  -

 ## notes: